sermon: The Prayers of Jesus

 Richard Ritenbaugh maintains that as a craftsman could not function without the tools of his trade, a Christian cannot function without spiritual tools or a spiritual instructional manual.
 We have to learn to use the spiritual tools God has given us, including prayer We need to look to Christ's example to learn how to pray properly.
 Christ's model prayer contains a nine- part format, including petitions for our daily needs pleas for guidance and pleas for forgiveness.
 Prayer, largely a private matter, is not for God's benefit, but for us to achieve access to God, enabling Him to form His mind in us.
 Following Christ's example, we need to pray persistently and humbly in a multitude of situations, including decision making, resisting temptation, acquiring spiritual strength, giving thanks as well as praise, and submitting and yielding to God's sovereignty in adoring acquiescence.

 Good morning to everyone.
 Good evening to those of you in South Africa.
-I hope you've had a wonderful Days of Unleavened Bread.
+I hope you have had a wonderful Days of Unleavened Bread.

 I want to thank all of you for your sacrifices and your contributions to the church.
-We don't do this very often.
-We just don't particularly talk about money in this church.
-It's just not our way.
-It's not something that we feel is so vitally important that we need to mention it all the time, but we should thank you on occasion, so I wanted to thank you for your tithes and offerings and all the little helps that you give.
+We do not do this very often.
+We just do not particularly talk about money in this church.
+It is just not our way.
+It is not something that we feel is so vitally important that we need to mention it all the time, but we should thank you on occasion, so I wanted to thank you for your tithes and offerings and all the little helps that you give.

 Think about the tools of your trade.
 You may not be a tradesman, but you have a job, and the job that you have requires tools.
 Are you a salesman?
 Do you think you would make very many sales without a business card, or without a telephone, or without an automobile?
 Those are all tools of that trade.